 - Absolutely anything to do with the Dark Eldar.
 Torturing people to death then eating their souls is essentially their version of sex, and it just gets worse from there.
 "My playthings break so easily."
 And on a related matter, absolutely anything to do with Slaanesh.

-- A non-sexual example of this trope: The Imperium, encouraged by the official state religion, the Ministorum, hates, fears, and persecutes psykers, even though the Imperium could not function at all without them, and even though the entire Imperium, under that same state religion, worships a psyker.
+- A non-sexual example of this trope: The Imperium's citizens are encouraged by the official state religion, the Ministorum, to hate, fear, and persecute psykers, even though the Imperium could not function at all without themnote .
+We should also mention the entire Imperium, under that same state religion, worships a psyker.

 - In one of the Werewolf: The Apocalypse tie-in novels, the signature characters Albrecht and the Margrave each take out their respective ancestral BFS.
 Albrecht is pleased to note that his is bigger.